MatthewLyleFreeman/Engel-Lab-MF-Code/README.md

 Required Drivers:

-Cryogenic Limited - This will need fixed if reaquired from the manufacturer.
+Cryogenic Limited - This will need fixed if aquired from the manufacturer.
 Their code is unfinished.

 -Their full update code does a search for "OUTPUT:" (the last line the controller sends) to terminate reading from the buffer.